ayaz-amin/ayaz-amin.github.io/_posts/2021-1-17-Recursive-Cortical-Networks.md

 # Acknowledgements
 The images in this post were possible with the help of the [research paper](https://science.sciencemag.org/content/358/6368/eaag2612/tab-pdf), the [supplementary paper](https://science.sciencemag.org/content/suppl/2017/10/25/science.aag2612.DC1?_ga=2.200830954.556284175.1579971365-1421120347.1573528940), and the [reference implementation of the RCN](https://github.com/vicariousinc/science_rcn/).

+# Code for visualizations
+The code that I used to visualize the RCN model is located [here](https://github.com/ayaz-amin/recursive_cortical_network_visualizations)